xuyinuox-ui/YuE2-Studio/README.md

 YuE2 Studio is designed as a local application.

-### Local processing

-The following are processed locally during normal use:
+During normal operation, the following are processed locally:

 - imported audio,
 - lyrics,